sanketsonawane98/REST_API/readme.txt

-6-> when we make a PATCH request through post man to https://restapi-7gw2.onrender.com/blogs/:id and add our jwt token in headers in Authorization field ex.(Authorization:Bearer  token) [NOTE bearer should be there in front of token] and providing data in json ex({"title":"My College","content": "IIITDM"}) this will update    a blog int  our database corresponding to the given id
+6-> when we make a PATCH request through post man to https://restapi-7gw2.onrender.com/blogs/:id and add our jwt token in headers in Authorization field ex.(Authorization:Bearer  token) [NOTE bearer should be there in front of token] and providing data in json ex({"title":"My College","content": "VIIT"}) this will update    a blog int  our database corresponding to the given id
 [NOTE :only authorized users with jwt token can do this operation]